JudeDowning/famly_to_babyconnect_sync/README.md

 ### Containerisation

-- Root `Dockerfile` builds the frontend (Node stage) then bundles it with the backend on top of `mcr.microsoft.com/playwright/python`.
+- Root `addon/Dockerfile` builds the frontend (Node stage) then bundles it with the backend on top of `mcr.microsoft.com/playwright/python`.
 - `docker/entrypoint.sh` launches Uvicorn with the configured host/port.
-- `config.yaml` is the HA add-on manifest (ingress-enabled, `/data` mapped read/write).
+- `addon/config.yaml` is the HA add-on manifest (ingress-enabled, `/data` mapped read/write).

 ---